DavidSantia/tag_api/README.md

 By simply adjusting or adding a field to a Go struct, you automatically update both how the server loads from the database, as well as what it outputs for the API endpoint.

-* This project builds a Docker database image with sample data
+* This project builds a MySQL database Docker image, initialized with sample data
-* The sample data images come from https://clients3.google.com/cast/chromecast/home
+* The sample data uses photos from https://clients3.google.com/cast/chromecast/home
+* It also builds an api-server application in Go, which it installs on a Docker image

-It uses govvv to provide the Github version string in the code.
+It uses govvv to provide the Github version string in the application.
 Install as follows:
 ```sh
 go get "github.com/ahmetb/govvv"
 ```